An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Sporting Clays

-• Description: Navigate a course with various shooting stations.
+• What is it?
+Navigate a course with various shooting stations.

 • Goal / Objective: Simulate the unpredictability of bird hunting.